lotusnprod/lotus-manuscript/manuscript.md

 In a second step, the FragmentRemover functionality was applied using a list of SMARTS to detect and remove common counterions and crystallization reagents sometimes occurring in the input DB.
 Finally, the Uncharger function was employed to neutralize molecules when appropriate.

-MarvinSuite was used for traditional and IUPAC names translation, Marvin 20.19, [ChemAxon](https://www.chemaxon.com).
+[Molconvert](https://docs.chemaxon.com/display/docs/molconvert.md) function of the MarvinSuite was used for traditional and IUPAC names translation, Marvin 20.19, [ChemAxon](https://www.chemaxon.com).
 When stereochemistry was not fully defined, (+) and (-) symbols were removed from names.
 All details are available in the following script: [src/2_curating/2_editing/structure/4_enriching/naming.R](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/2_curating/2_editing/structure/4_enriching/naming.R).
 Chemical classification of all resulting structures was done using classyfireR [@doi:10/gc5tqv] and [NPClassifier API](https://ccms-ucsd.github.io/GNPSDocumentation/api/#structure-np-classifier).